cameron/databacon/NOTES.md

-# DEALBREAKERS
+# GATHER DEALBREAKERS
 - how to handle schema modifications?
+- 2to3
+  - mummy is borked (no attr subversion on sys module)
+  * gevent
   - relationship
     - flags (eg muted must not be synced, or must have muted_high and muted_low)
     - value (seems like it'd be easy to implement syncing just as with flags, or even easier without)

 # easy
-* 2to3
-  - mummy is borked (no attr subversion on sys module)
-* gevent
+- prevent adding relations of the incorrect context type
 - rename the dh object/kwarg to row
 - support for environment-based shard-config
 - string name -> class hash for user classes on the databacon module